pUrGe12/TerminAI/README.md

 To run the models you will need an API key.

 1. Here over to [google gemini](https://ai.google.dev/gemini-api/docs/api-key) and get your API key.
-2. Place your API key in the [API keys file](./extraction_models/APIKEYS.py).
+2. Place your API key in the [API keys file](./extraction_models/api_keys.py).
 The exact spot has been demarcated for you.

 And you're good to go!

+For modularity's sake, you may wish to add these keys in [the home](./api_keys.py) API file as well. :smile:

 ---